sleepylessons/NetherAnarchy/README.md

 # NetherAnarchy Issue Tracker
-Here, you can view any open or past issues with the NetherAnarchy minecraft server.
-Please follow the formatting below if you'd like to submit a new issue.
+Here, you can view any open or past issues with the NetherAnarchy Minecraft server.

 ## How to submit a Bug report
 - Go to the Issues tab